 We currently offer extra credit for FAU students' Intro to Astronomy class.
 The amount of the credit offered

-lectures attendance is accredited only once per session.
+lectures, attendance is accredited only once per semester.
 We record your attendance with a

 The lectures will be provided even if the weather does not provide favorable conditions for star gazing.
 As the lectures begin promptly, please show up on time so you can follow the discussions.

 If you can not make the regularly scheduled observation time, you can contact me for an appointment, however, you do not need to make an appointment for an already scheduled session.

 And yes, your friends and/or family may attend the sessions, after all, it is their universe, too!

 Planning a Visit?

 Are you planning to come for a visit?
 Some folks have come to visit from a rather long distance only to be surprised that they can not see what they wished to see.
 To prevent disappointments from your trip, here are a few simple tips to check out before you come:

 1.)
 CHECK THE WEATHER.
 The General Sky Conditions links